Senura-Peiris/Flutter/README.md

 # My Flutter Development Road Start Here
   Actually my main target to learn flutter is to create my finale year project.Because it is a mobile app which should be usable in cross platforms.
 1. I setup flutter to my pc
 2. I choose Great Learn course to learn flutter.
+Here is the link : https://www.mygreatlearning.com/academy/learn-for-free/courses/flutter-for-beginners?utm_source=share_with_friends&utm_medium=copy_link
+3.